Paisley Lions: History

-The club's colours were red and gold with a Rampant Lion.
+In late 1974, Neil McFarlane, the promoter of the Coatbridge Tigers gained permission from the St Mirren FC directors to construct a speedway track aropund the football pitch.
+The club's colours were red and gold with a Rampant Lion and Paisley Lions were accepted into the 1975 New National League season.

 The first meeting (during which the Lions raced against Birmingham Brummies) was held on 5 April 1975 in front of a crowd of over six thousand people.
 Sid Sheldrick led the parade on the first meet leading a lion cub called Leo on a chain.

-The Lions did not enjoy a great deal of success, finishing fifteenth out of twenty clubs in the 1975 New National League season and sixteenth out of eighteen clubs in the 1976 National League season.
+The Lions did not enjoy a great deal of success, finishing fifteenth out of twenty clubs in the 1975 League season and sixteenth out of eighteen clubs in the 1976 National League season.
 Despite a brave effort by their supporters at the end of the 1976 season, the final meeting at Love Street was held on 25 September 1976 when the Lions beat Boston Barracudas 52–25.

 The Paisley riders in that final meeting were: Stuart Mountford, Alan Bridgett, Mike Fishwick, Mike Fullerton, Mick Sheldrick, Colin Caffrey and Malcolm Chambers.